-Rådhuset, is the city hall, located in the center (on Kungsholmen island), and just by the water, it is one of my favorite place in the city.
-For two reasons: 1. you can climb up the tower and this is the best view of the city center, 2. the location is amazing, giving a great view on Södermalm and Riddarholmen.
-It is easily accessible, the ticket to go up the tower is rather cheap, but there are quite a lot of people going there.
+Rådhuset is the city hall, located just by the water in the city center (on Kungsholmen island) and it is one of my favorite places in town.
+This is for two reasons: 1 – you can climb up the tower and this is the best view of the city center from above; 2 – the location is amazing, giving a great view of Södermalm and Riddarholmen.
+It is easily accessible, the ticket to go up the tower is rather cheap, but you might need to wait for your turn to climb up.

-Kungsträdgården is a large area in the city centre, where there is almost always something happening, a food or music festival, some sport demonstrations or anything else!
-It is also an important crossing in the city, so you’ll probably walk by at some point, all districts are linked by this place, as well as many stores or shopping streets.
-If you want to eat in the area, I recommend going few streets away for better places.
-If you are there are in Stockholm around April/May you can enjoy the amazing cherry blossoms, or if you come around winter time, there are a lot of Christmas decorations as well as an ice-skating ring (accessible for free if you have your skates)!
+Kungsträdgården is a large park/area in the city center, where there is almost always something happening – a food or music festival, some sports demonstrations, or anything else!
+It is also an important crossing in the city, so you’ll probably walk through it at some point.
+All main districts, as well as many stores or shopping streets, are linked by this place.
+However, if you want to eat in the area, I would recommend going a few streets away for better places.
+If you are visiting Stockholm around April/May you can enjoy the amazing cherry blossoms, whereas if you come around wintertime, there are a lot of Christmas decorations as well as an ice-skating ring (accessible for free if you have your skates)!

 Take the ferry from Slussen to Djurgården

-This is quite a thing in the summer but not that much after peak season passed.
-And that’s a shame because, with a SL card (local transportation) you don’t pay anything extra to take the ferry, it is really fast to go from an island to another and you get a great view from the water.
-It is really nice and another way to visit the city.
+This is quite a thing in the summer, but not that much after the peak season has passed.
+And that’s a shame because with an SL card (local transportation) you don’t pay anything extra to take the ferry, it is really fast to go from an island to another and you get a great view from the water.
+It is really nice and just an alternative way to see the city.
 The pictures might speak for themselves, so here they are!

-Djurgården is the greenest island in Stockholm, where you’ll find a lot of parks, garden, museums and entertainment parks.
-I enjoy walks around this island, loosing myself there because once you leave the main roads, you are easily alone in the nature, close to the water and other animals or gardens.
-I really recommend a walk there, along the water because it gives another perspective to the city and shows how quiet and pretty it is, while the buildings are just steps away.
+Djurgården is the greenest island in Stockholm, where you’ll find a lot of parks, gardens, museums, and entertainment parks.
+I enjoy walking around this island and losing myself there, because once you leave the main road, you are alone in nature, close to the water and other animals or gardens.
+I really recommend going for a walk there along the water, as it gives another perspective of the city and shows how quiet and pretty it is, even though the buildings are just steps away.

 Visit the TV Tower!
-It is apparently not a touristy place to go, but guess what, you get a gorgeous view on the archipelago, Djurgården, Lindigö or the large Östermalm’s parks.
-It is somehow not a very popular sight – maybe because of the 70 SEK entrance fee – but the view is worth the price, there is a café/restaurant up there and a very nice view.
-If you go around there I recommend walking around the surrounding parks as it is very peaceful, and usually empty compared to the buzzing city!
+It is apparently not a touristy place, but guess what, you get a gorgeous view on the archipelago, Djurgården, Lindigö, or the large Östermalm’s parks.
+It is somehow not a very popular sight – maybe because of the 70 SEK entrance fee – but the view is worth the price and there is a café/restaurant as well.
+If you go there, I recommend walking around the surrounding parks as it is very peaceful and usually empty compared to the buzzing city!

 The City Library

-Whether you like books or not, it is one of my must-see place in Stockholm.
+Whether you like books or not, it is one of my must-see places in Stockholm.
 The architecture is like no other and the amount of books is rather impressive!
-The entrance is free and the opening hours long enough, however it tends to be closed for public holidays, os just check on their website before!
-The library is located in the Vasastan area, at the crossing between Odengatan and Sveavägen, which are some of the largest streets in the city – basically you cannot miss it!
+The entrance is free of charge and the opening hours long enough, however, it tends to be closed on public holidays, so just check on their website before!
+The library is located in the Vasastan area, at the crossing between Odengatan and Sveavägen, which are some of the largest streets in the city – basically, you cannot miss it!

-The hipster island, the place where there are so many cute café, cheap bars and a party spirit!
-This is a super nice area for vintage shopping and other historical hunts with nice and colorful buildings.
-And as it is an island, well, you have some pretty sea views all over!
+The hipster island, the place where there are so many cute cafés, cheap bars, and a party spirit!
+This is also a super nice area for vintage shopping and other historical hunts with nice and colorful buildings.
+And since it is an island, well, you have some pretty sea views all over!
 The island is quite large, so I gathered here some of my favorite things (I might write a more precise article about it soon, so just be patient for more Södermalm!):

-- Greasy Spoon (food lovers, this is a place for you – and also because of breakfast all day everyday!
-YAY),
+- Greasy Spoon (food lovers, this is a place for you – and also because of breakfast all day every day!);

 Strandvägen & Östermalm Saluhall

-There is also the saluhall, understand it as the covered market, and if you come there around lunch time there is plenty of kiosk from where you can get some yummy and fresh food.
-When travelling, I like going to marketplaces as it represents the culture and gives a lot of insights on what people normally eat, what is traditional and what are the seasonal veggies and fruits.
-This market is very well organised and typical Swedish food at every corners!
+There is also the Saluhall, understand it as the covered market, and if you come there around lunchtime there is plenty of kiosks from where you can get some yummy and fresh food.
+When traveling, I like going to marketplaces as it represents the culture and gives a lot of insights on what people normally eat, what is traditional, and what are the seasonal veggies and fruits.
+This market is a very well organized and typical Swedish food at every corner!

-If you thought Gamla Stan was small, then I got even smaller for you!
-Yes I promise it exists, and it is such a pretty place.
-Riddarholmen, is an island that I like maybe a little more than others, the view from there is absolutely perfect and I think this is also the area with one of the nicest sunsets I’ve witnessed.
+If you thought Gamla Stan was small, then I got an even smaller island for you!
+Yes, I promise it exists, and it is such a pretty place.
+Riddarholmen is an island that I like maybe a little more than others, the view from there is absolutely perfect and I think this is also the area with one of the nicest sunsets I’ve witnessed.
 This area is highly recognizable by its church with the see-through roof.